keithel/openscad-build-docker/README.md

 how you can pass in a version of Qt that you can get from qt.io.
 Add those options to your `docker run` command, and you'll get an OpenSCAD built against that Qt.
 Then, when you run, add the Qt libs dir to your `LD_LIBARY_PATH` when running, as detailed in the `Running openscad` section.
+If this happens, the autoexec.sh script will detect an abnormal exit code from openscad, and print to stderr the additional steps you need to take to use a Qt build from qt.io.

 NOTE: If you try to attach to the docker container not set up to run interactively, you will not be able to detach from it using the detach key